-Here are the differences between a cellular and GPS-only Apple Watch
+Deciding between a GPS or GPS+Cellular Apple Watch?
+Let us help!

 Apple Watch GPS + Cellular

-If the thought of going for a walk or jog without having to take your iPhone with you is important, you're going to love the freedom that comes with the cellular version of the Apple Watch.
-And if you plan on using Family Setup, even someday in the future, this is the watch you want.
+If the thought of going for a walk or jog without having to take your iPhone with you is crucial, you're going to love the freedom that comes with the cellular version of the Apple Watch.
+And if you plan on using Family Setup, even someday in the future, this is the Watch you want.

 Cheaper